-Under the umbrella of the new global partnerships with UNHCR and the AFC Dream Asia Foundation, the FCSA educates young adults from both the host and refugee population in Lebanon.
-The focus of the Young Coach Education Programme is on social cohesion through football and the conveyance of life skills that help children form peaceful relationships with their peers and community members.
+Under the umbrella of the newly formed global partnerships with UNHCR and the AFC Dream Asia Foundation, the FCSA educated young adults from both the host and refugee population in Lebanon.
+The focus of the Young Coach Education Programme was on social cohesion through football and the conveyance of life skills that help children form peaceful relationships with their peers and community members.

 September, 2017 – April, 2018

 Our gallery gives you the opportunity to browse through a selection of pictures of our work in Lebanon.
 Enjoy the best moments with our Young Coaches, instructors and children in action.

 YOUNG COACH EDUCATION PROGRAMME